-- 5.1 Outage Scheduling Check List - 5.1.1 The following basic procedures are for scheduling transmission equipment outages.
-This applies to the customer's substation that is directly interconnected with CNP's transmission system.
-Please refer to the "Outage Scheduling, Metering and Forced Outage Requirements" outlined in Section 3 of this procedure. - 5.1.2 ☐ Submit the following form to OutageRequest@centerpointenergy.com - 5.1.3 ☐ For Outage Questions call 713/207-2714 - ☐ Please provide the following information:
+- 5.1 Outage Scheduling Check List - 5.1.1 The following instructions are for scheduling transmission equipment outages.
+This applies to the Customer's substation that is directly interconnected with CNP's transmission system.
+Please refer to the "Outage Scheduling Requirements" outlined in Section 3 of these procedures.

+- 5.1.3 [] For outage questions, call 713-207-2714 (Primary) or 713-207-2196. - □ Please provide the following information: